philseven/cliqq-pay/docs/index.md

 > VALIDATE (mandatory)

 This is used to verify the validity of a given Merchant Reference Number.
+Validate function can also be used for amount checking, account number validity, expiration checking, inventory availability and uptime inquiry.

 > CONFIRM (mandatory)

-This is used to void the payment made to a given Merchant Reference Number.
+This is used to confirm the payment for a given Merchant Reference Number.
+Once a confirm request was processed by the merchant, it should reject the other confirm request sent with the same sevenConnectId.
 <br>
 <br>
 Communication will be done using **HTTP Post**.